scopatz/scipy_proceedings_2012/papers/anthony_scopatz_flmake/anthony_scopatz_flmake.rst

 so required a wrapper utility called flmake.
 The writing of this tool involved an overhaul of the existing system.
 Though portions of flmake took inspiration from previous systems none were as comprehensive.
-Additionally, to the author's knowledge, no previous system included a mechanism to non-destructively execute previous command incarnations
+Additionally, to the author's knowledge, no previous system for FLASH included a mechanism to non-destructively execute previous command incarnations
 similar to flmake reproduce.